ERA-2022/PerSeO/README.md

 The process has ended.
 Verify that the drawn graphic is in the 'figures' folder in the entered ID folder Press intro to continue...
 ```
-The graphics drawn will be saved in the figures folder between the previously requested ID folder.
+The resulting graphics are stored in the 'figures' folder within the specified ID folder.

-#### Draw one complete execution
+#### Draw a Complete Execution
-As in the previous option, this will request a previously simulated ID and the x-axis label (not applicable to the gain phi graphics).
-Next, while the software draws the graphics, the screen will show the name of the drawn files, and the process will finish with a count of files read and drawn, followed by a notification on the screen that it finished.
+Similar to the previous options, this feature will ask for an ID from a previous simulation, then the unit of frequency (not applicable to the gain phi graphs).
+As the software generates the graphics, the names of the files being plotted will be displayed on the screen.
+The process concludes with a count of the files that were read and plotted, followed by a completion notification on the screen.
 ```
 -----\Graphics tools
 1> Draw one report